 Copying Current State from a Redundant Storage Manager

 To copy current state from a redundant storage manager (SM), you must shut down the redundant SM and make a copy of its archive and journal directories.
 This method allows you to create the database copy with no interruption in service to your database.
-However, shutting down a storage manager decreases the number of failures that the database can tolerate.
-Consequently, the recommendation is to provision enough resources so that you can shut down a storage manager without dropping below the database's fault tolerance.
+Shutting down a storage manager decreases the number of failures that the database can tolerate.
+Therefore, the recommendation is to provision enough resources so that you can shut down a storage manager without dropping below the database’s fault tolerance.

 To have a redundant storage manager that can be shut down without dropping below the database’s fault tolerance, you should be running a multi-host database on at least three machines.
 This ensures that at least two storage managers continue to run while a third SM is temporarily shut down.

 For more information, see Adding and Shutting Down a Redundant Storage Manager.

 For more information, see Restoring a Database Using an Archive.